SFDC-Assets/PSA-HR-Service-Delivery/README.md

 ## Terms of Use

-[Required.
-Cleared terms of use.
-This must match the approved content used on the Accelerator listing.]

-Thank you for using Global Public Sector (GPS) Accelerators.
  Accelerators are provided by Salesforce.com, Inc., located at 1 Market Street, San Francisco, CA 94105, United States.

 By using this site and these accelerators, you are agreeing to these terms.
 Please read them carefully.

 Accelerators are not supported by Salesforce, they are supplied as-is, and are meant to be a starting point for your organization.
 Salesforce is not liable for the use of accelerators.

-For more about the Accelerator program, visit: [https://gpsaccelerators.developer.salesforce.com/](https://gpsaccelerators.developer.salesforce.com/)